[[trackingImage]]

 Scholarships

-LSR provides a range of scholarships aimed at helping first-time junior college students achieve their goal of advancing their education with the hope that the professional training will act as a catalyst for social mobility.
-Scholarships are offered in Nursing, Automotive Science, STEM, and other disciplines.
+LSR offers a range of scholarships designed to support first-time junior college students in advancing their education, with the goal that professional training will serve as a catalyst for their long-term career aspirations.
+Current scholarship offerings are in the Nursing, Automotive, and STEM disciplines.

 Frequency: Annual